9 Questions with Phil Hatcher of Very Local Greens

 One of the best things of being part of the Freight Farms team is talking to our farmers and hearing about their successes, customers, and challenges as they pursue a variety of container farming ventures.
 They are a wealth of information, so we're sharing some of their stories with you!

-We caught up with Phil of Very Local Greens to learn more about his new farm in Halifax, Canada!
+We caught up with Phil of Very Local Greens to learn more about his farming business in Nova Scotia, Canada!

 Freight Farms: What’s the story behind your container farming project?

 Phil Hatcher: The story for me is more or less about change, opportunity and lifestyle.
 I’ve been a serial entrepreneur and tinkerer my whole life.
 Before this venture, I worked in the film industry for 18 years, which was a nice match for someone who likes to problem-solve.
 Within that industry I wore many hats: location scouting major feature films by foot, air and boat, creating fog banks, blood cannons, or windstorms as a special effects technician, driving “A” list celebrities and film executives.

 However, the coolest job is the one I have now, which is husband and father to my wonderful wife and two healthy, smart, young boys.
 It was really my family that brought me to make a change to my lifestyle and seek out a new challenge.
 When I first saw Freight Farms, I thought, “Hmmm, can this work in Nova Scotia?”.
 I took a closer look and figured out it could, so here I am!
 I couldn't be more excited.